 Is the WRX a good daily driver?

-With its punchy turbo engine, a used Subaru Impreza WRX wagon gets up to 227 horsepower.
+With its punchy turbo engine, a used Subaru Impreza WRX wagon gets up to 227 hp.
 When it was new, MotorTrend wrote that the 2003 WRX is “as fast as German sport sedans and sports cars costing at least twice as much.”
 So, that’s the fun part.
 It’s not a boring car with an overly practical handle.

 However, it does have practical aspects that contribute to its being a good daily driver.
 It has pretty good fuel economy, too.
 According to MotorTrend, “the WRX is EPA-rated for 20 mpg city and 27 highway.”

 Additionally, a used Subaru Impreza WRX wagon has plenty of cargo space.
 It’s a fun rally-inspired road racer with good fuel economy and the utility of a wagon.
 It’s almost difficult to find things wrong with this particular Subaru model.
-As long as you keep up with appropriate regular maintenance, these older WRX models easily rack up the milage and keep chugging on.
+As long as you keep up with appropriate regular maintenance, these older WRX models easily rack up the mileage and keep chugging on.

 Is the 2003 WRX wagon a good used car?

 Owners of this particular model are pretty die-hard––and for good reason.
-On Edmunds.com, consumers rate this car 4.6 out of 5 stars.
-Owner comments include high praise like “this car is fast, handles great, drives well, and has been a reliable work horse.
+On Edmunds, consumers rate this car 4.6 out of 5 stars.
+Owner comments include high praise like “this car is fast, handles great, drives well, and has been a reliable workhorse.
 I only wish I had hills, curves, and snow to drive it in.”
 Other positive comments include “very responsive and nimble for a wagon” and “this is the best car I have owned bar none.”
 Overall, it’s a unique and versatile car that can maneuver up the mountain pass with all your gear in tow.